scriptrdotio/eurotech_simpleapp/documentation/understanding_the_code.md

      queryParams.resultsPerPage = resultsPerPage;
  }
 ```
-- next thing is to execute our query by passing the above to the  query() function of the native **document**, required ealier in the script
+- next thing is to execute our query by passing the above to the  query() function of the native **document** module, required ealier in the script
 ```
 var resp = document.query(queryParams);
 return resp.result.documents;